-In this article, you’ll learn all about indoor microfarms including its benefits, costs, and how to profit from one.
+This blog covers everything you need to know about indoor micro farming, including its benefits, costs, and how to profit from one.

 Indoor alternatives to field farming, like greenhouses, have been around for thousands of years, but it wasn’t until the 1970s that controlled environment farms emerged.